pjaskulski/nbpapi/README.md

         code - ISO 4217 currency code, depending on the type of the table available currencies may vary

-func (c *NBPCurrency) GetCSVOutput(lang string) string
-    GetCSVOutput - function returns currency rates, in the form of CSV (data separated by a comma), depending on the tableType field: for type A and B tables a column with an average rate is printed, for type C two columns: buy price and sell price

-    Parameters:

-        lang - 'en' or 'pl'

-func (c *NBPCurrency) GetPrettyOutput(lang string) string
-    GetPrettyOutput - function returns exchange rates as formatted table depending on the tableType field: for type A and B tables a column with an average rate is printed, for type C two columns: buy price and sell price

-    Parameters:

-        lang - 'en' or 'pl'

 func (c *NBPCurrency) GetRateByDate(code, date string) ([]Rate, error)
     GetRateByDate - function downloads today's currency exchange rate and returns slice of Rate struct (or error)